- 1 Best Things to do in Poughkeepsie

 - He was born and raised just outside of Poughkeepsie, in Hyde Park

-Only a 15-minute drive from the center of Poughkeepsie, take some time to explore the Franklin D. Roosevelt Presidential Library and Museum and the Eleanor Roosevelt Mansion.
-The farmhouse that the 32nd President of the United States was born in is now a national historic landmark.
+Only a 15-minute drive from the center of Poughkeepsie, take some time to explore the Franklin D. Roosevelt Presidential Library and Museum and the Eleanor Roosevelt Mansion in the nearby city of Hyde Park.

 Instead of destroying the vast array of papers and documents he had accumulated as president, FDR decided to preserve them.

 Once completed, FDR gave control of the operation to the United States government, to be overseen by the National Archives and Records Administration – which he signed into existence in 1934.

 Now, historians, scholars, and the American public can search through the President’s records and learn for themselves the history within the documents.

 Interested in checking out other Presidential Libraries?
 One of the best things to do near Winchester, Virginia is visit the Woodrow Wilson Presidential Library and Museum!

 10. Explore another historic landmark, the Vanderbilt Mansion

 Just like their marvelous mansion in Newport, Rhode Island, the Vanderbilt family had their grand estate just outside the bustling little city of Poughkeepsie, in Hyde Park, New York, just down the road from FDR’s.